 This block is called Midway, and helping to add new energy to the scene is, Wendy Mann, who grew up in Chapel Hill in the seventies and eighties before plunging into the art and nightclub world from LA to New York.
 She soon met Luva Zacharyj, another Chapel Hill wanderer, and who became the perfect partner for business and art adventures.
 Zacharyj had also grown up in Chapel Hill in the eighties, and returned after circumnavigating the country, developing a dual career as a bar manager and a vintage seller.
 In 2019, Local 506 co-owner Rob Walsh asked her to come in to discuss a role there.
 That role would eventually turn out to be that of co-owner.
-Local 506 has several music acts lined up for September and they’ll sell-out fast.
+Local 506 is an all-ages rock club and books up-and-coming touring musicians and local bands.

 In the last few years Midway has come of age.
 More than just the demarcation between two small towns, Midway feels like its own village now, with personality and joie de vivre all its own.